Chart Color Schemes

 Population growth drivers in North Lakes are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of North Lakes is around 24,813, an increase of 1,783 people since the 2021 Census which reported a population of 23,030.
-This change is inferred from AreaSearch's estimation of the resident population at 24,454 based on the latest ERP data release by the ABS (June 2024) and an additional 172 validated new addresses since the Census date.
-The current population density ratio is 2,115 persons per square kilometer, above the national average assessed by AreaSearch.
-Over the past decade, North Lakes has shown resilient growth patterns with a compound annual growth rate of 2.4%, outperforming its SA4 region.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 using 2022 as the base year for each SA2 area.
+As per AreaSearch's analysis of Australian Bureau of Statistics (ABS) population updates and new addresses validated by them, the population of North Lakes is estimated to be around 24,848 as of May 2026.
+This figure represents an increase of 1,818 people since the 2021 Census, which reported a population of 23,030.
+The change is inferred from AreaSearch's estimation of the resident population at 24,527, based on their examination of the latest ERP data release by the ABS (June 2025), and an additional 182 validated new addresses since the Census date.
+This results in a population density ratio of 2,118 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+North Lakes' 7.9% growth since census places it within 1.4 percentage points of the national average (9.3%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods, driving primary population growth for the suburb.

-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied to age cohorts in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
-Future population dynamics anticipate lower quartile growth, with the suburb expected to increase by 939 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 2.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, for areas not covered by this data and years post-2032.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population dynamics anticipate lower quartile growth, with the suburb expected to increase by 662 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 1.4% over the 16 years.

 Frequently Asked Questions - Population